-POLICY DESCRIPTION DATE OF APPROVAL/ LAST UPDATE ESG Position Statement → Outlines Algoma's approach to ESG, its ESG commitments and ESG framework, and Algoma's guiding ESG principles.
-April 6, 2023 Describes the foundational role Algoma's ESG strategy plays in the Company's transformation journey towards being a climate change leader in steel production and how ESG practices are embedded into Algoma's business model.
-Health, Safety & Environment Policy → Supports our commitment to excellence in Health, Safety, and Environmental practices, our responsibility for the Health and Safety of everyone at our workplace, and the shared responsibility for safety by our management, employees, contractors, and visitors.
-June 27, 2022 Diversity, Equity & Inclusion Policy → Illustrates Algoma's support for diversity, equity and inclusion and commitment to fostering an inclusive workplace environment.
-May 16, 2022 Code of Business Conduct → Sets the standards of ethical business conduct and serves as guidance for all employees for business principles, practices, and procedures.
-June 18, 2024 Vendor Code of Conduct States expectations for whom Algoma collaborates with to ensure alignment between Algoma's values and conduct with those of Vendors.
-All Vendors and their employees must adhere to the Code when conducting business with Algoma.
-January 1, 2022 Whistleblower Policy → Provides supplement to Algoma's Code of Business Conduct & Ethics on "Whistleblower Events", whereby an employee or director reports misconduct to people or entities authorized to investigate or take corrective action.
-June 18, 2024 Disclosure & Confidential Information Policy Complements the Insider Trading Policy and lays out consistent disclosure practices, policies, and procedures for timely disclosure of material information about Algoma to the market.
-June 18, 2024
+POLICY DESCRIPTION DATE OF APPROVAL/ LAST UPDATE POLICY DESCRIPTION DATE OF APPROVAL/ LAST UPDATE ESG Position Statement → Outlines Algoma's approach to ESG, its ESG commitments and ESG framework, and Algoma's guiding ESG principles. → Describes the foundational role Algoma's ESG strategy plays in the Company's transformation April 6, 2023 Insider Trading Policy → Implements guidelines to ensure compliance with Canadian and US securities laws restricting anyone with any knowledge of material non- public information from trading in securities of Algoma, informing others of the material non- public information, or advising others to trade June 18, 2024 journey towards being a climate change leader in steel production and how ESG practices are embedded into Algoma's business model.
+Accessible → Supports Algoma's commitment to excellence November 30, 2018 Health, Safety & Environment Policy → Supports our commitment to excellence in Health, Safety, and Environmental practices, our responsibility for the Health and Safety of everyone at our workplace, and the shared responsibility for safety by our management, employees, contractors, and visitors.
+June 27, 2022 Customer Service Policy in serving all customers including people with disabilities by outlining how Algoma provides goods and services to members of the public or third-party organizations in accordance with the Accessibility for Ontarians with Disabilities Act, 2005 (AODA) and the Accessibility Standard for Customer Service.
+Diversity, Equity & Inclusion Policy → Illustrates Algoma's support for diversity, equity and inclusion and commitment to fostering an inclusive workplace environment.
+May 16, 2022 Multi-year Accessibility Policy and Plan → Commits Algoma to improving access and opportunity for people with disabilities and outlines goals and plans to do so.
+November 30, 2018 Code of Business Conduct → Sets the standards of ethical business conduct and serves as guidance for all employees for business principles, practices, and procedures.
+June 18, 2024 roncy and rian → Outlines Algoma's commitment to treating all people with dignity, respect and in a way that maintains individual independence.
+Vendor Code of Conduct → States expectations for whom Algoma collaborates with to ensure alignment between Algoma's values and conduct with those of Vendors. → All Vendors and their employees must adhere to the January 1, 2022 Clawback Policy → Outlines Algoma's approach to compensation clawback including the conditions of the policy and the executive officers and compensation that are subject to the policy.
+June 18, 2024 Whistleblower Policy → Provides supplement to Algoma's Code of Business Conduct & Ethics on "Whistleblower Events", whereby an employee or director reports misconduct to people or entities authorized to investigate or take corrective action.
+June 18, 2024 Board Diversity Policy → Outlines Algoma's commitments to Board Diversity. → Commits Algoma's Board to promoting an inclusive work environment that embraces, values and respects individuals of all characteristics. → Includes a commitment to maintain a Board comprised of directors with a diverse mix of February 5, 2024 Disclosure & Confidential Information Policy → Complements the Insider Trading Policy and lays out consistent disclosure practices, policies, and procedures for timely disclosure of material information about Algoma to the market.
+June 18, 2024 experience, skills and backgrounds, collectively reflecting the strategic needs of the business and the nature of the environment in which the Company operates.